Things I Learned in Greece

 Syrupy, flaky baklava and two bald brother hills of Mars and the Parthenon

-The fish wife in Waterford, children with shining eyes reaching for ice creams
+The fishwife in Waterford, children with shining eyes reaching for ice creams

 My Polish mom who fussed me soup and heard my silent tears and kissed me quiet

-Neighbors who regaled me with stories of feeding cats and shutting the courtyard gate.
+Farmer neighbors who regaled me with stories of feeding cats and shutting the courtyard gate.

 Caption: